 On top of that, our students are offered a chance to participate in energy-related research projects and thus directly benefit from the research activities of lecturers.

 Long institutional tradition

-The Master Energy Security Studies program has been established within the Department of International Relations and European Studies at the Faculty of Social Studies of Masaryk University in Brno.
+The Master Energy Policy Studies program has been established within the Department of International Relations and European Studies at the Faculty of Social Studies of Masaryk University in Brno.
 The University is one of the most prestigious institutions of higher education in Central Europe.
 With almost 40 000 attending students, it is second largest in Czech Republic and constantly the most demanded university among applicants.
 Up to 15% of the total number of its attendants is formed by international students.

 Good labor-market prospects

 Based on regular surveys of Masaryk University graduates’ position survey, unemployment among MU graduates is low.
 According to 2011 survey results, half of the graduates find jobs within short time after leaving school, 18.4% of graduates have other plans (they continue in further studies, etc.).
 Most of the rest finds jobs within one year.
 Only 14% of FSS graduates fear unemployment

 A quarter of graduates of Faculty work in public services or institutions (including education institutions), 64% of in private companies.

 Three fifths of FSS graduates work in the field related to their studies.